-The firm meets clients’ bankruptcy and restructuring needs across the country and across the Atlantic and the Pacific Oceans as well.
+The firm meets clients’ bankruptcy and restructuring needs across the globe.
 We have leading bankruptcy and insolvency partners in New York, Los Angeles, London, and Sydney.

 We regularly represent private equity firms and hedge funds seeking to maximize their recoveries in:

-We often represent statutory committees of creditors in Chapter 11 cases where litigation and threats of litigation drive ultimate recoveries.
+We often represent statutory or ad hoc committees of creditors in Chapter 11 cases where litigation and threats of litigation drive ultimate recoveries.